Old Census Data

 Road Names

-The above referenced Census Forms do not use a consistent set of Wreningham road names.
-If fact, some Census Form pages don’t include road names at all!
+The above-referenced census forms do not use a consistent set of Wreningham road names.
+In fact, some census form pages don’t include road names at all!

 Basil Day, in his book – at the top of page 11, provided helpful information about how our road names had evolved.
 We have used his information as the basis for the following explanation: